-7.698 The costs of option one includes the administrative costs of following up requests for information and of rearranging regulatory processes and panels when information is not forthcoming.
+7.697 The costs of option one includes the administrative costs of following up requests for information and of rearranging regulatory processes and panels when information is not forthcoming.

-7.699 This equates to approximately one day of administrative time per case at a rate of £128 per day.
-We estimate that there are around 25 cases a year where there are difficulties in obtaining information.
+7.698 This equates to approximately one day of administrative time per case at a rate of difficulties in obtaining information.
 The approximate cost is therefore £3,200 per annum.